sasha-polev/aerospark/README.md

 $ sbt 'set test in assembly := {}' clean assembly
 ```

-On conclustion of the build, the uber JAR **some jar name** will be located in the subdirectory **some place**.
+On conclusion of the build, the uber JAR `aerospike-spark-assembly-<version>.jar` will be located in the subdirectory `target/scala-2.10`.

 ## Loading and Saving DataFrames
-The Aerospike Sparke connector provides functions to load data from Aerospike into a DataFrame and save a DataFrame into Aerospike
+The Aerospike Spark connector provides functions to load data from Aerospike into a DataFrame and save a DataFrame into Aerospike

 ### Loading data